 - Phase IV: Studies are done after the drug or treatment has been marketed to gather information on the drug’s effect in various populations and any side effects associated with long-term use.

-SOME EXAMPLES OF CLINICAL TRIALS AVAILABLE ADDRESSING C.difficile INFECTION PREVENTION AND TREATMENTS.
+THE FOLLOWING ARE A FEW EXAMPLES OF CLINICAL TRIALS AVAILABLE ADDRESSING C.difficile INFECTION PREVENTION AND TREATMENTS.

 C. diff.
-Infection (CDI)_Prevention Clinical Studies In Progress
+Infection (CDI)_Prevention Clinical Studies

 before they can disrupt the bacterial flora, without impacting the systemic efficacy of the antibiotics.